Learn More About a Career in Legal Information

-Law librarians are legal information professionals.
-They work in a variety of library settings including law firms, law schools, courts and other government organizations, and the legal departments of businesses and associations.
+Law librarians are legal information professionals work in a variety of library settings including law firms, law schools, courts, and other government organizations, as well as legal departments of businesses and associations.

 Law librarians perform tasks such as researching, analyzing, and evaluating the quality, accuracy, and validity of sources; teaching and training; writing; managing; and procuring and classifying library materials.